civet-software/CIVET-Django/djcivet_site/docs/appendix1.rst

     # CIVET template demonstration file

+    title: CIVET basic form demonstration

     h1:Ministry of Magic Hogwarts Incident Report

     radio: House where incident occurred: [house]
     Gryffindor, Hufflepuff, Ravenclaw, *Slytherin

-    p:

-    select:Nature of incident [natincid]
+    //select:Nature of incident [natincid]
     *Minor mischief, Unauthorized absence, Accident, Major infraction, Unforgivable Curses, Other

     p:If "Other", provide details in the report section

-    checkbox: Was incident reported to school authorities? [authreport] No,*Yes
+    //checkbox: Was incident reported to school authorities? [authreport] No,*Yes

     checkbox: Did incident involve muggles? [muggles]
     No,Yes

-    p:

-    textline: Name of student(s) [names] width=80
+    //textline: Name of student(s) [names] width=80
     Enter names here

-    p:

-    textarea:Brief description of incident [descrp] cols = 80
+    //textarea:Brief description of incident [descrp] cols = 80
     Enter brief description here

-    p:

-    textline:Reporting official [reporter] width=40
+    //textline:Reporting official [reporter] width=40
     Enter your name here

-    h3:Thank you for your assistance; we will contact you by owl should we require more information
+    h3:Thank you for your assistance; we will contact you by owl should we require any additional information

     save:
     _date_, house, natincid, authreport, muggles, names, descrp, reporter